UniqueName12345/OurAPK/README.md

  ### Guidelines
     1: Please dont add seizure inducing stuff.
 If you really HAVE to, at least put a seizure warning before the seizure inducing bit.
     2: More later. :sweatsmile:
+And that is pretty much it for now!